Want to make the most of your webinar?

 The platform will import your entire WebinarJam session – including chats, polls, offers, etc. – but you can tweak those features as necessary for the rebroadcast.

 You can also go in and add lines of chat to your session or delete existing chats as you see fit.

 It’s a complete marketing automation platform that excels at email, with a Perfect Timing feature and A/B testing.

 It also happens to host webinars.

-Being that it offers a full range of services, it’s a very convenient service for creating and promoting your webinar.
-If you use GeResponse for your other marketing solutions, you can use it to send custom emails, segment your list and seamlessly schedule and send information regarding upcoming webinars.
+Being that it offers a full range of services, it’s a very convenient service for creating and promoting your online webinar.
+If you use GetResponse for your other marketing solutions, you can use it to send custom emails, segment your list and seamlessly schedule and send information regarding upcoming webinars.